carlokuyper/communo/README.md

    npm i
    ```

-4. After the installation is complete run the following comands   </br>
+4. After the installation is complete run the following commands   </br>
    In the terminal run:
    ```sh
    npm start